nlohmann/json/README.md

 - [twelsby](https://github.com/twelsby) fixed the array subscript operator, an issue that failed the MSVC build, and floating-point parsing/dumping.
 He further added support for unsigned integer numbers.
 - [Volker Diels-Grabsch](https://github.com/vog) fixed a link in the README file.
 - [msm-](https://github.com/msm-) added support for american fuzzy lop.
+- [Annihil](https://github.com/Annihil) fixed an example in the README file.
+- [Themercee](https://github.com/Themercee) noted a wrong URL in the README file.

 Thanks a lot for helping out!